Unified.to

 FreshnessMinutes to hours (or days)Seconds or milliseconds

-InfrastructureScheduled jobs, staging layersWebhooks or pass-through APIs
+InfrastructureScheduled jobs, staging layersWebhooks or direct API access

-Use caseAnalytics and reportingOperational SaaS applications
+Use caseAnalytics and reportingOperational application behavior

 When ETL Is the Right Choice